ScribeLab Writer

 Oxford University's graduate school guidance notes that a change of title is quite common, with many students beginning with a very general title and replacing it with a more specific one before submission, and that, providing the supervisor certifies the new title lies within the original topic, approval is straightforward.

-If you need to change direction, do it as early as possible, communicate clearly with your supervisor, and ensure the new direction still connects to the gap and the literature you have already developed.
+If you need to change direction, do so as early as possible, communicate clearly with your supervisor, and ensure the new direction still aligns with the gap and the literature you have already developed.
 A topic refinement is very different from starting from scratch, and most well-chosen initial topics can be adjusted rather than abandoned entirely.

 About the author